datagrok-ai/public/help/compute/compute.md

 ### Privileges and visibility

-Datagrok has the built-in [role-based privileges system](../govern/authorization.md) that is used to define who can see, execute, or edit models.
+Datagrok has a built-in [role-based privileges system](../govern/authorization.md) that is used to define who can see, execute, or edit models.
 The same mechanism is used for the data access control.

 ### Exploratory data analysis

 Perhaps the most commonly used data structure in computing is [dataframe](../develop/advanced/data-frame.md).
-To analyze either input or output dataframe, click on the `+` ("Add to workspace") icon.
-This will open the dataframe in the [exploratory data analysis](../datagrok/solutions/domains/use-cases/eda.md) mode, allowing to [visualize](../visualize/viewers/viewers.md) the data, [transform](../transform/query-transformations.md) or perform more in-depth exploration, such as multivariate analysis.
+To analyze either input or output dataframe, click the `+`` ("Add to workspace") icon.
+This action opens the dataframe in the [exploratory data analysis](../datagrok/solutions/domains/use-cases/eda.md) mode, allowing to [visualize](../visualize/viewers/viewers.md) the data, [transform](../transform/query-transformations.md) or perform more in-depth exploration, such as multivariate analysis.

 In the picture below, we are exploring the result of the model execution.
-While the default output is visualized via the line chart, once we added the dataframe to the workspace we can explore it in different other ways, such as visualizing it on scatter plot, histogram, or correlation plot.
+While the default output is visualized via the line chart, once we add the dataframe to the workspace, we can explore it in different ways, such as visualizing it on a scatter plot, histogram, or correlation plot.

 ![add-to-workspace](add-to-workspace.gif)